| name | Platform Integration Workflow |

 File: src/components/icons/SiteIcons.tsx

-Action: Add a custom icon component:
+Action: Add a React icon component for the settings UI:

 export const YourPlatformIcon: React.FC<{ className?: string; disabled?: boolean }> = ({